 They also help facilitate day-to-day operations of the community, which is where their connection with the property management company comes in.
-Because they’re a paid professional, they know how to advocate for professional services that the community needs, like contractors, and they know how to handle various professional aspects of running a community, such as soliciting and evaluating work bids.
+Because they’re a paid professionals, they know how to advocate for professional services that the community needs, like contractors, and they know how to handle various professional aspects of running a community, such as soliciting and evaluating work bids.
 They also know the latest regulatory guidelines and assist the board in maintaining financial records.

 Board of Directors